-In addition to telephone contact with us for Breastfeeding support when you need it, we are opening a virtual Breastfeeding clinic from Thursday 6th August 2020.
-This will be a weekly virtual clinic between 2pm – 4pm.
+In addition to telephone contact with us for Breastfeeding support when you need it, every Thursday from 2pm – 4pm we hold a virtual Breastfeeding clinic.
 If you would like to book an appointment, please contact us via our live chat function or email us at firstname.lastname@example.org.
 If you prefer to have a telephone discussion instead of virtual, please contact us as above and a member of staff will call you.

 How to breastfeed

 What position should you use?

 There are lots of different positions for breastfeeding.
 You just need to check the following:

 - Is your baby’s head and body in a straight line?
 If not, your baby might not be able to swallow easily.

 - Are you holding your baby close to you?
 Support their neck, shoulders and back.
 They should be able to tilt their head back easily, and they shouldn’t have to reach out to feed.